St. Louis Gaelic Athletic Club: History

+World Games 2023 Competition

+The St. Louis Gaelic Athletic Club (STLGAC) participated in the Fitzgerald Recruitment GAA World Games 2023 held at the Owenbeg Centre of Excellence in Dungiven, Derry.
+The club brought both a hurling team and a camogie team to compete.
+Their uniforms sported the St. Louis flag.
+This event took place on July 24, 2023, and marked a significant milestone for the club as they represented St. Louis in this international competition.

 Objectives

 The club's objectives were set out January 10, 2003: (a) recruit at least 30 active members (exceeded), enabling a minimum two-team league, (exceeded with a three-team league) (b) increase awareness of the sport and the club in the metropolitan area through aggressive marketing, (achieved) (c) establish a strong national reputation of St. Louis hurling through victories in nationwide competition, (achieved) (d) improve quality of play to a level adequate for consideration into the North American County Board in 2004 (achieved one year ahead of schedule).

 Alongside their Spring and Autumn leagues, the Club stays committed to representing the city in national competitions, festivals, and exhibition matches to promote the popularity of Hurling, Gaelic Football, and Camogie in St. Louis and across the country.